-- High quality teaching, which is differentiated and personalised in the classroom and support from class teacher and TA. - Streaming of children for phonics from Reception in order to target support - Individual and group support from TA and/or class teacher SENCO. - Use of synthetic phonics to ground children early understands of sound and support decoding. - Streaming of children for Supported Reading sessions from the Spring Term of Reception to Year 1. - Use of physical resources (Numicon) in Numeracy. - In KS1 daily phonics interventions and 1:1 weekly phonics interventions. - In KS1 and 2 small group focus Numeracy interventions. - Volunteer reading support for children not making expected progress. - After-school Homework club for students including targeted groups of students. - Termly assessments to track and monitor progress. - Individual support available for children with Educational, Health and Care Plans.
+- High quality teaching, which is differentiated and personalised in the classroom and support from class teacher and TA. - Streaming of children for phonics from Reception in order to target support - Individual and group support from TA and/or class teacher SEN Teacher and SENCO. - Use of synthetic phonics to ground children early understands of sound and support decoding. - Streaming of children for Supported Reading sessions from the Spring Term of Reception to Year 1. - Use of physical resources (numicon) in Numeracy. - In KS1 daily phonics interventions and 1:1 weekly phonics interventions. - In KS1 and 2 small group focus Numeracy interventions. - Volunteer reading support for children not making expected progress. - After-school Homework club for students including targeted groups of students. - Termly assessments to track and monitor progress. - Individual support available for children with statements of SEN and Educational, Health and Care Plans.